fortunkam/QuizzR/README.md

 6. Change the LOCATION, RESOURCEGROUP, APPNAME environment variables in [main.bicep](./Env/main.bicep).
 7. Commit the changes, this should cause the action to run and deploy everything
 8. Create and present new quizzes using <APPNAME>.azurewebsites.net/manage, players can join using <APPNAME>.azurewebsites.net

+## How to run a quiz

+1. Create a quiz using the `/manage` url.
+2. Once created present it using the the link on the `/manage` page or the "Save and Present" option in the editor.
+3. Share the presenter screen in the online meeting.
+4. Players join using the root (`/`)` url.
+5. Once the required number of players have joined, press "Start" on the presenter screen, each question will be presented.
+The question will end either when the timer expires or all the registered players have answered.
+6. Once all questions have been asked the leaderboard will be shown.